cyberbotics/webots/projects/samples/contests/robocup/controllers/referee/tests/ball_out/goal_kick/README.md

-# Ball-out - corner
+# Ball-out - Goal kick

 ## What is tested

-the ball is going to leave the field from the own goal line and the autoRef should take appropriate actions.
+The ball is going to leave the field from the own goal line and the autoRef should take appropriate actions.

 ## Setup